Steele dossier: Russian conversations confirmed

-Kompromat and "golden showers" allegations

-Ashley Feinberg, journalist for Slate magazine, has described the "unproved" verification status of the rumor:

-The public first became aware of the item and/or concept we're referring to as the pee tape on Jan.
-10, 2017 when BuzzFeed first published the dossier, a collection of then-unverified intelligence memos alleging various connections between Trump and Russia.
-A number of the claims have since proved true, thanks to the Mueller report; others have not.

-The most salacious of the allegations—that Trump had had a urine-soaked run-in with Russian sex workers while staying in the presidential suite at the Ritz-Carlton in Moscow—falls into the unproved category.

-After years of scrutiny, the rumor remains unproven: "neither conclusively corroborated nor conclusively disproven".
+"Pee tape" allegations

+What Ashley Feinberg calls the "most salacious" rumor in the dossier concerns a urine-related rendezvous with Russian sex workers at the presidential suite of the Ritz-Carlton.
+There is no hard evidence that the "pee tape" exists.
+Danchenko stated in a 2020 interview that the source of the rumor was due to his raw intelligence gathering at the Ritz-Carlton, where he believed that staff corroborated the story he relayed to Steele that Trump had paid prostitutes to urinate in the bed that the Obamas had previously slept in.

+According to the May 2023 Durham report: "[T]he Office [of Special Counsel] obtained records from the Ritz Carlton Moscow that reveal that Trump was a guest at the hotel in 2013, but did not stay in the Presidential Suite then or at any other time."

 Moscow weekend, November 810, 2013

-Dossier source(s) allege that Trump "hated" Obama so much that when he stayed at the Ritz-Carlton Hotel in Moscow, he hired the presidential suite (Report 80).
-Igor Danchenko alleges that "Trump was with some powerful Russian oligarchs, who brought the sex workers."
-There he had "a number of prostitutes to perform a 'golden showers' (urination) show in front of him" in order to defile the bed used by the Obamas on an earlier visit.
-The alleged incident from 2013 was reportedly filmed and recorded by the FSB as kompromat.
 The 2020 Senate Intelligence Committee report assessed the Ritz-Carlton Hotel in Moscow as a "high counterintelligence risk environment" with Russian intelligence on staff, "government surveillance of guests' rooms", and the common presence of prostitutes, "likely with at least the tacit approval of Russian authorities".
 A Marriott executive told the committee that after Trump's 2013 stay at the hotel, he overheard two hotel employees discussing what to do with an elevator surveillance video they said showed Trump "with several women" whom one of the employees "implied to be 'hostesses'".
 Committee investigators interviewed the two employees, but they said they could not recall the video.

 Thomas Roberts, the host of the Miss Universe 2013 pageant, confirmed that "Trump was in Moscow for one full night and at least part of another."
 According to flight records, Keith Schiller's testimony, social media posts, and Trump's close friend, Aras Agalarov, Trump arrived by private jet on Friday morning, November 8, going to the Ritz-Carlton hotel and booking in.